 A helpful guide to landlord rights in Dubai

-The government has established a structured and transparent Dubai landlord and tenant laws to protect the interests of both parties when it comes to rental properties in Dubai.
-This framework is designed to promote fair practices, mitigate disputes and cement Dubai’s status as a prime investment destination.
-The cornerstone of this framework is Law No. 26 of 2007, as amended by Law No. 33 of 2008, which regulates the relationship between landlords and tenants.
+The government has established structured and transparent landlord-tenant laws to protect the interests of both parties when it comes to rental properties in Dubai.
+This framework is designed to promote fair practices, mitigate disputes, and cement Dubai’s status as a prime investment destination.

 PRIMARY LANDLORD RIGHTS IN DUBAI